-The slight difference with renting out apartments and branding them is that you do need to be clear that it’s an apartment and not a hotel.
-So, to keep things simple, I would recommend “Your Name Apartments“.
-In my case I chose “St Andrews Apartments” as it was relevant to the building that the apartments were part of.
+The slight difference between renting out apartments and branding them is that you do need to be clear that it’s an apartment and not a hotel.
+So, to keep things simple, I would recommend “Your Name Apartments”.
+In my case, I chose “St Andrews Apartments” as it was relevant to the building that the apartments were part of.

 Here are some extra tips for choosing a name:

 - Ask other people to pick the 3 they like the most

 - If you don’t like what they pick ignore it!
 You must trust your intuition when picking a brand name.

 - Ask yourself what does your name say about your business?

 - Does the name have consistency with the actual property and your branding (photos etc).
 An example of this is an apartment in the city I live in (a relatively small town in the UK) where the apartments are called “Millennium Heights”! – To me, this sounds completely out of place, especially as I’ve lived in another apartment building called Millennium Heights, which was one of the most sought-after apartment buildings in the Capital of China.
 This “Millennium Heights” was one apartment in an ex-council flat block! – i.e. the name is totally inconsistent with the building’s style and location.

 2. Get A Nice Logo Designed on Freelancer.com

 Getting a logo designed is easy.
 Do this: